phpmentors-jp/domain-kata/README.md

 ## Features

-* Interfaces for entities, ant its operations
+* Interfaces for entities, and its operations
 * Interfaces for repositories
 * Interfaces for specifications
 * Interfaces for use cases